 2. I do not play opinion based board games.

 I don’t know if this will ever really come off over the internet but I am really a nice, easy-going person in real life.
 However, when it comes to the most trivial matters such as board games, I’m ridiculously competitive and a huge sore loser.
 I hate losing board games.
-I’ve had to give myself timeouts because I’ve become so incredibly pouty and sulky after I lose.
+I’ve had to give myself timeouts because of how incredibly pouty and sulky I become after I lose.
 Although I’ve mastered many other emotions, I’ve never really learned to control my competitiveness, even as a grown adult.
 However, I’ve recently discovered I can play strategy-based board games.
 These are board games based more on strategy and chance and because it’s me against the board, I tend not to throw as big of a fit if I lose.
-However, if it’s an opinion based game and you double cross me….we are enemies.
+However, if it’s an opinion based game and you double cross me….you can longer breathe around me.

 6. Create A Shortcut That Works For You